Nigerian News. Latest Nigeria News. Your online Nigerian Newspaper.: I never reported SIM card issue to DSS – Buhari’s daughter

 The President’s daughter said this in a counter-affidavit to the originating motion filed by Okolie.

-Okolie had sued the DSS, Hanan and company, MTN for his 10-week ordeal in the security services’ detention.
+Okolie had sued the DSS, Hanan and telecommunications company, MTN for his 10-week ordeal in the DSS.

 The trader had accused the DSS of detaining him for 10 weeks, denying him bail and access to his lawyers for using a telephone line that was earlier owned by Hanan.